DHKiem/SpinMaX/_posts/2024-05-01-Example3_NiO.md

              ])
 ```

 [1,2,-1]: [atom1, atom2, antiferromagnetic]. the last component -1 indicates the antiferromagnetic coupling between atom 1 and 2.
+Two magnetic sites are connected by the antiferromagnetic couplings.

 ### make `magnon_input.jl`
 A script making `magnon_input.jl` is provided.